Mapping the Milestones:

 Lack of Statutory Authority

-ICCPUD lacks the statutory authority and congressional authorization to advise on this issue.
+ICCPUD lacks the statutory authority and congressional authorization to advise on adult dietary guidance for moderate alcohol consumption.

 Original Research

-The ICCPUD panel intends to develop original research to guide DGA recommendations.
+By law, the DGAs are based on existing evidence on the topic.
+Yet the ICCPUD panel intends to conduct original research to try to guide DGA alcohol recommendations (e.g., proposing weekly thresholds).
 This goes against the precedent set for DGA supporting evidence.

 Ignoring Past Guidelines